ebu/benchmarkstt/docs/INSTALL.rst

 From PyPI (preferred)
 ---------------------

-This is the easiest and preferred way of installing benchmarkstt.
+This will be the easiest and preferred way of installing ``benchmarkstt`` once it is officially released.
+To install the current release candidate follow the instructions below.

-TODO

 From source